Our goal is to share information and products that are truly helpful to renters.

 7. Earned income tax credit

 This is a great benefit for low-to-moderate income families.
-The earned income credit ranges from $1,502 to $6,728 depending on tax-filing status, income and number of children.
+For the 2022 tax year the earned income credit ranges from $560 to $6,935 depending on tax-filing status, income and number of children.
 People without kids can qualify.

 How to file last minute taxes